-- 1. These Ex Partes are not set for a hearing, but are considered by the court daily without an appearance by parties. - 2.
+- 1. These ex partes are not set for a hearing, but are considered by the court daily at 3:15 p.m. without an appearance by parties.
+Ex parte requests must be filed by 10:00 a.m. to be considered that same day.
+If filed after 10:00 a.m., they will be considered the next business day. - 2.
 These matters require only the fee charged for an Application for Ex Parte Relief.
 The two exceptions to this are Petitions for Letters of Special Administration and Petitions for Appointment of Temporary Guardianship or Conservatorship; these exceptions require an additional fee for the underlying petition, as set forth in the fee schedule.
-(Refer to the most current Fee Schedule on the court's website.) - B. Ex Parte Appearances: - 1.
-These Ex Partes will be set for hearing on the next available date in the assigned department. - 2.
+Refer to the most current Fee Schedule on the court's website. - B. Ex Parte Appearances: - 1.
+These ex partes will be set for hearing on the next available date in the assigned department consistent with notice requirements. - 2.
 Dates cannot be reserved in advance or set further out than the next available date. - 3.
-These matters will carry an additional fee for the underlying petition, as determined by the fee schedule. - C. If a matter is filed as an Ex Parte and the court determines that it should have been filed in due course as a noticed petition, the ex parte may be denied.
+These matters will carry an additional fee for the underlying petition, as determined by the fee schedule.
+Refer to the most current Fee Schedule on the court's website. - C. If a matter is filed as an ex parte and the court determines that it should have been filed in due course as a noticed petition, the ex parte may be denied.

 (Adopted 1/1/1990; Rev. & Renum.
 7/1/2001; Rev. 7/1/2002; Rev. 7/1/2003; Renum.
-1/1/2006; Rev. 1/1/2008; Rev. & Renum.
-1/1/2012; Rev. 1/1/2015; Rev. 1/1/2016)
+1/1/2006; Rev. 1/1/2008; Rev & Renum.
+1/1/2012; Rev. 1/1/2015;